KatarzynaDudziak/tcp-chat/README.md

 ## Usage

-After preparing the setup, you can easily start the app in two steps: first of all, you have to start the server by running `run_server.app` in your console, and after that, you need to run the app by running `run_app.bat` in the second console window.
+After preparing the setup, you can easily start the app in two steps: first of all, you have to start the server by running `run_server.bat` in your console, and after that, you need to run the app by running `run_app.bat` in the second console window.